gokcedilek/BAGEL/README.md

  - Run the following in order to issue a query:
    - `./bin/coord` runs a coordinator
    - `./bin/worker [workerId]` runs a worker node
-   - `./bin/client runs a client instance that can be used to queue up requests
+   - `./bin/client` runs a client instance that can be used to queue up requests
      - `client shortestpath {vertex1} {vertex2}` runs a shortest path calculation from vertex1 to vertex2
-     - `client pagerank {vertex}` finds the flow value of the given vertex in the stationary distribution given by the pagerank algorithm
+     - `client pagerank {vertex}` finds the PageRank of the vertex